ctc-oss/fapolicy-analyzer/README.md

 ## fapolicyd

-We aim to be compatible back to v1.0, however the latest version will work the best.
+We aim to be compatible back to v1.0, but newer versions will likely work best.

 To analyze from syslog we require the following `syslog_format` in fapolicyd.conf